Scuffedwrldwide/non-private-finder/README.md

 # non-private-finder
-Simple python script that finds non private attributes in your java project.
+Simple python script that finds non private attributes in your Java project.
 ## Dependencies
 - Python 3 - any version should work
 ## How to use